iguanaiza/sales_app/README.md

 - the"confirm" button: requires adding some kind of an action like a confirmation of saving the sale, still needs the proper positioning

 Footer:
-- the "no sale" button: requires adding a pop-up with a 'no reasons' list (one to select), still needs the proper positioning
+- the "no sale" button: requires adding a pop-up with a '"no" reasons' list (one to select), still needs the proper positioning
-- the 'no reasons' list: : doesn't exists yet
+- the '"no" reasons' list: doesn't exists yet
 - the "other" button: requires adding some kind of an action like a confirmation of the saving of the record, still needs the proper positioning
 - the "callback" button: requires adding some kind of an action like a confirmation of the recalling, still needs the proper positioning